-Acquired: Re-signed on Dec.
+Acquired: Originally traded to Edmonton from Toronto along with international QB Steven Jyles and Toronto’s first round pick (2nd overall) in the 2012 CFL Canadian Draft in exchange for quarterback Ricky Ray.
+Re-signed on Dec.
 13, 2012.
-Originally traded to Edmonton from Toronto along with import QB Steven Jyles and Toronto’s first round pick (2nd overall) in the 2012 CFL Canadian Draft in exchange for quarterback Ricky Ray.

 2015: In 12 games (11 starts), Shaw made 21-of-24 field goal attempts and 19-of-23 converts and punted 79 times for 3,466 yards and seven singles, adding three special teams tackles.
 Went on the 6-game injured list in Week 11.
 Returned to the active roster in Week 17 against BC.

 Shaw played in the West Final and had six punts for 262 yards.

 2014: In nine games, Shaw made 23-of-27 field goal attempts and 74 punts for 3,255 yards.
 He also recorded three punt singles and two special teams’ tackles.

 2013: In 18 games, Shaw made 21-of-27 field goal attempts and 139 punts for 6,069 yards.
 He surpassed his career high of 70 punts after Week 11 against Calgary.